CraryPrimitiveMan/awesome-with-star/awesome/ripienaar_free-for-dev.md

 ## Package Build System

-   * [build.opensuse.org](https://build.opensuse.org/) — Package build service for multiple distros (SUSE, EL, Fedora, Debian etc.)
+   * [build.opensuse.org](https://build.opensuse.org/) — Package build service for multiple distros (SUSE, EL, Fedora, Debian etc).
-   * [copr.fedorainfracloud.org](https://copr.fedorainfracloud.org) — Mock-based RPM build service for Fedora and EL
+   * [copr.fedorainfracloud.org](https://copr.fedorainfracloud.org) — Mock-based RPM build service for Fedora and EL.
-   * [help.launchpad.net](https://help.launchpad.net/Packaging) — Ubuntu and Debian build service
+   * [help.launchpad.net](https://help.launchpad.net/Packaging) — Ubuntu and Debian build service.

 ## IDE and Code Editing

-   * [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) — Fully-featured IDE with thousands of extensions, cross-platform app development (Microsoft extensions available for download for iOS and Android), desktop, web and cloud development, multi-language support (C#, C++, JavaScript, Python, PHP and more)
+   * [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) — Fully-featured IDE with thousands of extensions, cross-platform app development (Microsoft extensions available for download for iOS and Android), desktop, web and cloud development, multi-language support (C#, C++, JavaScript, Python, PHP and more).
    * [ide.goorm.io](https://ide.goorm.io) goormIDE is full IDE on cloud. multi-language support, linux-based container via the fully-featured web-based terminal, port forwarding, custom url, real-time collaboration and chat, share link, Git/Subversion support.
-There are many more features (free tier includes 1GB RAM and 10GB Storage per container, 5 Container slot)
+There are many more features (free tier includes 1GB RAM and 10GB Storage per container, 5 Container slot).
    * [cocalc.com](https://cocalc.com/) — (formerly SageMathCloud at cloud.sagemath.com) — Collaborative calculation in the cloud.
 Browser access to full Ubuntu with built-in collaboration and lots of free software for mathematics, science, data science, preinstalled: Python, LaTeX, Jupyter Notebooks, SageMath, scikitlearn, etc.
-   * [wakatime.com](https://wakatime.com/) — Quantified self-metrics about your coding activity, using text editor plugins, limited plan for free
+   * [wakatime.com](https://wakatime.com/) — Quantified self-metrics about your coding activity, using text editor plugins, limited plan for free.
-   * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation)
+   * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation).
    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
-This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data
+This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data.
    * [fakejson.com](https://fakejson.com/) — FakeJSON helps you quickly generate fake data using its API.
 Make an API request describing what you want and how you want it.
 The API returns it all in JSON.
 Speed up the go to market process for ideas and fake it till you make it.
    * [JSONPlaceholder](http://jsonplaceholder.typicode.com/) Some REST API endpoints that return some fake data in JSON format.
 The source code is also available if you would like to run the server locally.
    * [jetbrains.com](https://jetbrains.com/products.html) — Productivity tools, IDEs and deploy tools.
-Free license for students, teachers, Open Source and user groups
+Free license for students, teachers, Open Source and user groups.
-   * [codepen.io](https://codepen.io/) — CodePen is a playground for the front end side of the web
+   * [codepen.io](https://codepen.io/) — CodePen is a playground for the front end side of the web.
-   * [jsfiddle.net](https://jsfiddle.net/) — JS Fiddle is a playground and code sharing site of front end web, support collaboration as well
+   * [jsfiddle.net](https://jsfiddle.net/) — JS Fiddle is a playground and code sharing site of front end web, support collaboration as well.
    * [jsbin.com](https://jsbin.com) — JS Bin is another playground and code sharing site of front end web (HTML, CSS and JavaScript.
-Also supports Markdown, Jade and Sass)
+Also supports Markdown, Jade and Sass).
-   * [repl.it](https://repl.it/) — A cloud coding environment for various program languages
+   * [repl.it](https://repl.it/) — A cloud coding environment for various program languages.
-   * [codesandbox.io](https://codesandbox.io/) — Online Playground for React, Vue, Angular, Preact and more
+   * [codesandbox.io](https://codesandbox.io/) — Online Playground for React, Vue, Angular, Preact and more.
-   * [stackblitz.com](https://stackblitz.com/) — Online VS Code IDE for Angular & React
+   * [stackblitz.com](https://stackblitz.com/) — Online VS Code IDE for Angular & React.
-   * [cacher.io](https://www.cacher.io) — Code snippet organizer with labels and support for 100+ programming languages
+   * [cacher.io](https://www.cacher.io) — Code snippet organizer with labels and support for 100+ programming languages.
    * [gitpod.io](https://www.gitpod.io) — Instant, ready-to-code dev environments for GitHub projects.
 Free for open source.
    * [Katacoda](https://katacoda.com) — Interactive learning and training platform for software engineers helping developers learn and companies increase adoption.
    * [JDoodle](https://www.jdoodle.com) — Online compiler and editor for more than 60 programming languages with a free plan for REST API code compiling up to 200 credits per day.
    * [Atom](https://atom.io/) - Atom is a hackable text editor built on Electron.
    * [Visual Studio Code](https://code.visualstudio.com/) - Code editor redefined and optimized for building and debugging modern web and cloud applications.
 Developed by Microsoft for Windows, macOS and Linux.
+   * [VSCodium](https://vscodium.com/) - Community-driven, without telemetry/tracking, and freely-licensed binary distribution of Microsoft’s editor VSCode

 ## Analytics, Events and Statistics